didier13150/geomorph/README.md

 If you are experimented and want to choose yourself were to create the required structures, you can check the script, create the required directory and files manually, then create a compliant Geomorph configuration file.

-8. "make uninstall" as root would uninstall Geomorph.
+`make uninstall` as root would uninstall Geomorph.
 However, the users won't be uninstalled.

 Installing Geomorph from the binary package
 --------------------------------------------------

 1. Open a console and untar the archive:

-tar zxf geomorph-0.60-bin.tgz
+`tar zxf geomorph-0.60-bin.tgz`
 2. Change to the Geomorph directory:

-cd geomorph-0.60
+`cd geomorph-0.60`
 3. Log on as "root":

-su
+`su`
 4. Install the program:

-./install-bin
+`./install-bin`
 5. Leave the root account:

-exit
+`exit`
 6. Install you as a user:

-./install-user
+`./install-user`
 See the comments for step 7 of the source install process.

-7. "./uninstall" as root in the same directory would uninstall Geomorph, but without removing any of the users' directories and configuration files.
+`./uninstall` as root in the same directory would uninstall Geomorph, but without removing any of the users' directories and configuration files.

 Installing the docs